acisops/acis_anomaly_pages/source/door_b_enb.rst

   If yes, it should appear as if in one frame the door mechanism was enabled.
 * Once analysis of the dump data is complete, convene a telecon at the next reasonable moment with the ACIS team and review the diagnosis.
-The MIT ACIS team (Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr) should also be included in the discussion, either in the telecon or via email.
-If the diagnosis is consistent with previous anomalies, (TBR... proceed with the recovery).
-If the diagnosis is not consistent with previous spurious command anomalies, stop and start a more involved analysis with the ACIS team.
+The MIT ACIS team (Peter Ford, Bob Goeke, Mark Bautz, Kari Haworth, Jim Francis, and Bev LaMarr) should also be included in the discussion, either in the telecon or via email.
+If it is determined that the door has moved, this would be a significant anomaly and should be discussed further.

-...possibly useful things left over from the DEA-A poweroff page I cribbed from...
-TBR

-* Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
-* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
-  It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
-  This CAP will have the following steps:

-  - Send a NOP command, CNOOPSI, and monitor command count increment.
-  - Send command 1MCMDBDS to disable side B of the door mechanism.
-(Side A: 1MCMDADS).
-  - Verify telemetry has returned to normal.

 * Execute the CAP at the next available comm.
 Reloading the flight software patches can take a half an hour, so ensure that there is enough time in the comm to execute the entire procedure.
 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored